 "I believe that the revolutionary form of learning is conversation." – bell hooks

-The series will resume in September, weekly on Wednesdays at 1pm.
+The series will resume in February, weekly on Tuesdays at 1pm.